junxit/us-congress-bills-114/metadata.md

 - 2016-04-20 — Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Resolution provides for the consideration of H.R.
 1206 and H.R.
 4885.
 - 2016-04-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1874, H1875)
 - 2016-04-20 — The previous question was ordered pursuant to the rule. (consideration: CR H1873)
+- 2016-04-21 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2016-04-25 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 434.